Andrew Benintendi Player Props: White Sox vs. Guardians

 Guardians Pitching Rankings

-- The Guardians' 3.85 team ERA ranks seventh across all MLB pitching staffs.
+- The Guardians' 3.85 team ERA ranks seventh among all league pitching staffs.

 © 2023 Data Skrive.
 All rights reserved.